Constitution of Mexico: Constitutional right to food, 2011

 Article 4 and Article 27 were revised to guarantee the right of food In Mexico. "[T]he State has an obligation to guarantee the right [to food]... and to assure sufficient supply of basic foods through integral and sustainable development (Article 27)."
 The formal language is "Article 4: Every person has the right to adequate food to maintain his or her wellbeing and physical, emotional and intellectual development.
 The State must guarantee this right."
 For Article 27, Clause XX, the revision is "Sustainable and integral rural development (...) will also have among its objectives that the State guarantee sufficient and timely supply of basic foods as established by law."

-Current articles of the constitution
+Selected current articles of the constitution

 The main ideas or an abstract of the current contents of the articles of the Political Constitution of the United Mexican States is as follows.
-Not all articles are presented.
+Not all articles are presented on this page.
 (See the External links section below for links to the full text in English and Spanish.)